 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Securities Industry and Financial Markets Association (SIFMA), headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
+The Securities Industry and Financial Markets Association (SIFMA), headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with SIFMA at this time.
-As a result, SIFMA's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent or related organization.
+As a result, SIFMA's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent organisation.
 The lack of reported emissions and reduction strategies highlights a potential area for future development in their sustainability efforts.